HeCraneChen/total-curvature-estimation/README.md

 From within the `build` directory just issue:

-    ./example
+    ./TotalCurvature

-A glfw app should launch displaying a 3D cube.
+A glfw app should launch displaying the point cloud of a cow, rendered with color representing total curvature of each point.